Hina Dilpazeer

 Hina Dilpazeer Khan is a Pakistani actress and television presenter.
 Known for her comic roles, she is widely regarded as one of the most popular comedians and actresses in Pakistan.

 Dilpazeer rose to prominence for playing leading comic roles in the television series Annie Ki Ayegi Baraat (2012), Mohabbat Jaye Bhar Mein (2012) and Mithu Aur Aapa (2012).
-She garnered international recognition with the family sitcom Bulbulay (2009–present) and for playing more than 40 characters in the cult classical black comedy series Quddusi Sahab Ki Bewah (2012–2014).
+She garnered international recognition with the family sitcom Bulbulay (2009–present) and for playing more than 40 characters in the cult classic black comedy series Quddusi Sahab Ki Bewah (2012–2014).

 Dilpazeer's films include supporting roles in the comedy drama 7 Din Mohabbat In (2018) and the romantic comedy Parey Hut Love (2019).
-The later rank among the highest-grossing Pakistani films.
+The latter ranks among the highest-grossing Pakistani films.

 Early life

 Dilpazeer was born to a Pakistani family in Karachi, Pakistan.
 After completing her early education in Karachi, her family moved to UAE because of her father's employment.
 After spending some years in Dubai, Dilpazeer returned to Karachi in 2006.